How to transfer and backup eSIM on Android phone ? | Easy guide & best methods

 How to Move an International eSIM from eSIM Seeker

 If you purchased an international eSIM, the transfer will depend on the specific terms.
 Some eSIMs support device-to-device migration, which can be done via your phone’s settings, while others require manual reinstallation.
-Before removing it from your current phone, ensure that the new device is compatible and follow instructions carefully.

-Best eSIM Plans for Seamless Transfers
+Best eSIM plans for seamless transfers